SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Services require [pod label "active"](#using-pod-label-active-to-identify-the-active-event-broker-node) of the serving event broker.
 * In a controlled environment it may be necessary to add a [NetworkPolicy](//kubernetes.io/docs/concepts/services-networking/network-policies/ ) to enable [required communication](#using-pod-label-active-to-identify-the-active-event-broker-node).

+#### Securing TLS server key and certificate

+Using secrets for TLS server keys and certificates follows Kubernetes recommendations, however, particularly in a production environment, additional steps are required to ensure only authorized access to these secrets following Kubernetes industry best practices, including setting tight RBAC permissions and fixing possible security holes.

 ## Deployment Prerequisites